AsciiDoc Working Group Charter

 - Each Partner Member of the Working Group has one appointed seat on the Steering Committee.

 - Three elected seats are allocated to Committer Members.
-Committer Member seats are allocated following the Eclipse "Single Transferable Vote", as defined in the Eclipse Bylaws.
+Committer Member seats are allocated following the Eclipse Foundation "Single Transferable Vote", as defined in the Eclipse Foundation Bylaws.

 The Steering Committee meets at least twice a year.

 The dispositions below apply to all governance bodies for this Working Group, unless otherwise specified.
-For all matters related to membership action, including without limitation: meetings, quorum, voting, electronic voting action without meeting, vacancy, resignation or removal, the terms set forth in Section 6 of the Eclipse Foundation Bylaws apply.
+For all matters related to membership action, including without limitation: meetings, quorum, voting, electronic voting action without meeting, vacancy, resignation or removal, the respective terms set forth in the Eclipse Foundation Bylaws apply.

 A representative shall be deemed to be in Good Standing, and thus eligible to vote on issues coming before the Body they participate in, if the representative has attended (in person or telephonically) a minimum of three (3) of the last four (4) Body meetings (if there have been at least four meetings).
 Appointed representatives on the Body may be replaced by the Member organization they are representing at any time by providing written notice to the Steering Committee.
-In the event a Body member is unavailable to attend or participate in a meeting of the Body, they may send a representative and may vote by proxy, which shall be included in determining whether the representative is in Good Standing.
+In the event a Body member is unavailable to attend or participate in a meeting of the Body, they may be represented by another Body member by providing written proxy to the Body’s mailing list in advance, and which shall be included in determining whether the representative is in Good Standing.
 As per the Eclipse Foundation Bylaws, a representative shall be immediately removed from the Body upon the termination of the membership of such representative’s Member organization.

-For actions (i) requesting that the Eclipse Foundation Board of Directors approve a specification license; (ii) approving specifications for adoption; (iii) amending the terms of the Working Group’s participation agreement; (iv) approving or changing the name of the Working Group; and (v) approving changes to annual Member contribution requirements; any such actions must be approved by no less than two-thirds (2/3) of the representatives in Good Standing represented at a committee meeting at which a quorum is present.
+For actions (i) requesting that the Eclipse Foundation Board of Directors approve a specification license; (ii) approving specifications for adoption; (iii) approving or changing the name of the Working Group; and (v) approving changes to annual Member contribution requirements, including annual fees; any such actions must be approved by no less than two-thirds (2/3) of the representatives in Good Standing represented at a committee meeting at which a quorum is present.

 Term and Dates of Elections